Skip to content

 --data-urlencode 'client_secret=aBcDeFgHiJkLmNoPqRsTuVwXyZ12345_67890-AbCdEfGh'

-Authorization Code Flow with PKCE (for SPAs and Native Apps)
+Authorization Code Flow with PKCE (for SPAs)

 The flow has two main parts: